Sopwith Dolphin: Operational history

-Despite early problems, the Dolphin proved successful and generally popular with pilots.
-The aircraft was fast, manoeuvrable, and easy to fly, though a sharp stall was noted.
-In his memoir Sagittarius Rising, Cecil Lewis described a mock dogfight between his S.E.5 and a Dolphin: "The Dolphin had a better performance than I realised.
-He was up in a climbing turn and on my tail in a flash.
-I half rolled out of the way, he was still there.
-I sat in a tight climbing spiral, he sat in a tighter one.
-I tried to climb above him, he climbed faster.
-Every dodge I have ever learned I tried on him; but he just sat there on my tail, for all the world as if I had just been towing him behind me."

-When functioning properly, the Dolphin's Hispano-Suiza engine afforded excellent performance at high altitude.
-Accordingly, the Dolphin was often sent against German reconnaissance aircraft such as the Rumpler C.VII, which in its specialized Rubild photo-reconnaissance version routinely operated at altitudes above 20000 ft.
+When working properly, the Dolphin's Hispano-Suiza engine afforded excellent performance at high altitude.
+The Dolphin was often sent against German reconnaissance aircraft such as the Rumpler C.VII, which in its specialised Rubild photo-reconnaissance version, routinely operated at altitudes above 20000 ft.
 No. 87 Squadron explored the use of equipment to supply pilots with oxygen at high altitude but the experiment was abandoned after trials showed that the oxygen tanks exploded when struck by gunfire.

 Four Royal Air Force squadrons operated the Dolphin as their primary equipment, while other squadrons used it in small numbers.
-No. 1 (Fighter) Squadron, a Canadian Air Force unit, formed with Dolphins at RAF Upper Heyford.
+The Canadian 1 (Fighter) Squadron, Canadian Air Force, formed with Dolphins at RAF Upper Heyford.
 The unit became operational shortly after the Armistice.
 In October 1918, the American Expeditionary Force purchased five standard Mk Is for evaluation, sending four back to the United States.

-The highest-scoring Dolphin unit was No. 87 Squadron, which shot down 89 enemy aircraft.
-Pilots of No. 79 Squadron shot down 64 enemy aircraft in the eight and a half months that the aircraft was at the front.
-The top two Dolphin aces served in No. 79 Squadron.
+The highest-scoring Dolphin unit was 87 Squadron, which shot down 89 enemy aircraft.
+Pilots of 79 Squadron shot down 64 enemy aircraft in the eight and a half months that the aircraft was at the front.
+The top two Dolphin aces served in 79 Squadron.
 Captain Francis W. Gillet, an American, scored 20 victories in the type.
 Lieutenant Ronald Bannerman, a New Zealander, scored 17 victories.
-The third-ranking Dolphin ace was Captain Arthur Vigers of No. 87 Squadron, who attained all 14 of his victories in the same aircraft, serial no. C4159.
-Another notable ace, Major Albert Desbrisay Carter of No. 19 Squadron, obtained approximately 13 of his 29 confirmed victories in the Dolphin.
+The third-ranking Dolphin ace was Captain Arthur Vigers of 87 Squadron, who attained all 14 of his victories in the same aircraft, serial no. C4159.
+Another notable ace, Major Albert Desbrisay Carter of 19 Squadron, obtained approximately 13 of his 29 confirmed victories in the Dolphin.
 Captain Henry Biziou scored eight victories in the type.